operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 **Note**: The name and tag of the image (`IMG=<some-registry>/<project-name>:tag`) in both the commands can also be set in the Makefile.
 Modify the line which has `IMG ?= controller:latest` to set your desired default image name.

+**Note**: If using an OS which does not point `sh` to the `bash` shell (Ubuntu for example) then you should add the following line to the `Makefile`:

+`SHELL := /bin/bash`

+This will fix potential issues when the `docker-build` target runs the controller test suite.
+Issues maybe similar to following error:
+`failed to start the controlplane. retried 5 times: fork/exec /usr/local/kubebuilder/bin/etcd: no such file or directory occurred`

 #### Deploy the operator

 By default, a new namespace is created with name `<project-name>-system`, i.e. memcached-operator-system and will be used for the deployment.